John D. Whitney: Georgetown University

 Whitney was appointed president of Georgetown University on July 3, 1898, succeeding J. Havens Richards.
 During his presidency, a number of improvements to the campus were made.
-The Georgetown University Hospital was opened, and the first patient was accepted.
+The Georgetown University Hospital was opened and the first patient was accepted.
 Gaston Hall was decorated and completed in 1901.
-That year, he also received a donation from Anthony A. Hirst, a wealthy resident of Philadelphia and alumnus of Georgetown College and Law School, to construct Hirst Library inside Healy Hall.
+That year, the university also received a donation from Anthony A. Hirst, a wealthy resident of Philadelphia and alumnus of Georgetown College and Law School, to construct Hirst Library inside Healy Hall.
 The main and center entrances to Healy Hall were completed, walkways were paved, and several campus buildings were renovated, including Dahlgren Chapel.

 In 1901, Whitney convinced the faculty of the School of Medicine to reconsider the proposal of a local dentist, W. Warrington Evans, to absorb his Washington Dental College as a department of the medical school, a proposal he had been tendering to the university since 1870.
 The medical faculty accepted the arrangement in May 1901, and the Washington Dental College became a department in late July.
 It would eventually become the university's School of Dentistry.

 On May 14, 1901, the university hosted Archbishop Sebastiano Martinelli, the Apostolic Delegate to the United States, upon his elevation to the College of Cardinals.
-The grand reception in Healy Hall was attended by the students and faculty in their academic regalia, as well as many dignitaries, including the Secretary of War Elihu Root, all the Justices of the Supreme Court of the United States, all the Justices of the District of Columbia Court of Appeals, most of the foreign ambassadors to the United States, many military and naval commanders, and the faculties of other local universities.
+The grand reception in Healy Hall was attended by the students and faculty in their academic regalia, as well as many dignitaries, including the Secretary of War Elihu Root, all the justices of the Supreme Court of the United States, all the justices of the federal District of Columbia Court of Appeals (later renamed to a circuit court), most of the foreign ambassadors to the United States, many military and naval commanders, and the faculties of other local universities.
 While Whitney was popular with the students, the Jesuit provincial superior decided not to renew his term as president, believing he had placed too much emphasis on athletics and was spendthrifty.
-Whitney's tenure as president came to end on July 11, 1901, and he was succeeded by Jerome Daugherty.
+Whitney's tenure as president came to an end on July 11, 1901, and he was succeeded by Jerome Daugherty.